Professional Therapist & Counselor Team - New Leaf Counseling Group, LLC - Charlotte, NC

 “I would rather be alone.
 Nobody would ever be able to hurt me again.
 I will lock up every part of me that feels to protect myself, then I will be safe.
 If I cut myself off, I also won’t be a burden.”

-But humans need other humans to heal.
+When it comes to healing trauma, humans need other humans.
 Humans need other humans to flourish.
 You can lock your feelings away or bury them underground or insist that you will be alone forever, but you will not be living your life as a fully functioning Human Being.
 You will safe from being physically harmed by others, but also NUMB, disconnected, unseen, and unknown - untouched by a web of relationships that Human Beings are designed to function within.

 Relationships are hard at times and caring for each other can be messy business.
 But this is how we find our way back to meaning.